SuyeshBadge/fixin5mins/memory-bank/progress.md

 - [x] Create self-love gradient template for self-care content
 - [x] Create motivation-accent template for bold motivational content
 - [x] Create comprehensive plan for audio integration feature (NEW)
+- [x] Implement automatic post scheduling with random times and template rotation (NEW)
 - [ ] Implement video generation from static templates
 - [ ] Create audio selection and matching algorithm
 - [ ] Integrate with Instagram Reels API for video with audio